Tohru Eguchi: Life and career

 In the early 1980s, he published an influential and widely cited review article on differential geometric methods in physics with Andrew J. Hanson and Peter Gilkey.
 They extensively treated the physical applications of the Atiyah-Singer index theorem and related mathematical results.

 With Hikaru Kawai, he developed the Eguchi-Kawai model for lattice theories with an SU(N) gauge group in the limit of large N. They showed that in this limit the lattice gauge theory for an infinite lattice and unit cube are identical and that this correspondence can also be maintained in the continuum limit of the lattice.
-Space-time is incorporated in this large N limit as though it were an internal degree of freedom.
+Spacetime is incorporated in this large N limit as though it were an internal degree of freedom.